AmeriCorps LISC Service Position- 450 volunteer hours in 10 months for $1,566 Education Award

-The Salvation Army and Local Initiatives Support Corporation are seeking a quarter-time AmeriCorps member to serve as a Community Engagement Volunteers.
-The candidate will ideally begin service on February 1, 2017 and serve a minimum of 450 hours though the end of his/her term on July 31, 2017.
+The Salvation Army and Local Initiatives Support Corporation are seeking a quarter-time AmeriCorps member to serve as a Community Engagement Coordinator.
+The candidate will ideally begin service on October 1, 2018 and serve a minimum of 450 hours though the end of his/her term on July 31, 2019.
+The exact start and end date is confirmed by the Member Agreement of Participation.
+The individual selected to serve is not considered to be an employee of The Salvation Army or LISC.

 AMERICORPS MEMBER ACTIVITIES AND RESPONSIBILITIES